NidhiSalian/DeepLearning-Chatbot/README.md

 _intent_predict.py_ - Predicts intent of test queries, recognizes entities and displays the dependency tree

+_corpuscleaner.py_ - When beginning to work with a new corpus, run the text file through corpuscleaner.py.
+This will remove all
+                     numbers, the words "chapter" and "book", and any additional strings specified by the user in the file.

 _response_train.py_ - Trains a model to generate random text in the style of data provided.

 _response_generate.py_ - Generates random response based on user input seed.